 Pull the center yarn tightly and add a double knot to secure in place.
 If your pom pom yarn is strong enough, you can use the same one.
 In my case, the yarn broke whenever I pulled tightly to form the knot so I went with a different one.

-Using a pair of sharp scissors begin to clip all of the formed loops.
+Using a pair of sharp scissors begin to clip all of the formed loops to create loose ends.
 When all the loops are clipped, you will have a unruly looking pom pom.

-And there it is: one completed mini pom pom.
+And there it is: a individual pom pom.

 Continue on and make as many as you want for your Christmas pom pom garland.
-Or alternate with some holiday coloured yarn for a festive effect.
-In my case, I used up the entire skein, which made twenty-two adorable little pom poms.
+Or alternate with some holiday yarn colors for a festive effect.
+In my case, I used up the entire skein of yarn, which made twenty-two adorable little pom poms.

 How to make a Pom Pom Garland